jackokaiser/vanlab/content/blogs/en_2021-trip.md

 It has one 100L petrol tank and a 20kg CNG tank.
 It's advantageous to drive on CNG as much as possible, but tanking stations are sparse: there are less than 200 open to the public in France.
 Natural gas is a fossil fuel just like petrol, whereas BioGNC is a renewable fuel which is locally produced from agricultural waste.
-There were many BioGNC stations in the west of France, in August.
+There were many BioGNC stations in the west of France, when we were there in August.
 After crossing the border to Spain in October, we could find many CNG stations, but no BioGNC stations.
-A van is a big and heavy car: I calculated our E10 fuel consumption to be around 16.8L/100km.
+A van is a big and heavy car: I calculated our E10 fuel consumption to be around 16.5L/100km (+/-1.6 depending on the roads).

 ![Driven kilometers](https://res.cloudinary.com/vanderfool/image/upload/v1642884439/2021-trip/driven_km_urc9ph.png "Driven kilometers per month")